 - They post to their group, group members respond.

 Closing Circle.
-At this time, the intentions of opening circle are revisited.
+The closing circle correlates with the opening circle.
+At the end of the course, the intentions of the opening circle are revisited.
 “What did I expect from this course?
 What did I get?”
-Also, students are invited to share their report with the class.
+Also, at this time students are invited to read their report to the entire class.

-Appreciation for this course has been quite high.
-Survey responses by students at the University of Puerto Rico, Mayaguez, indicate a 78 percent rating of their learning experience as “excellent” or “good.”
+Appreciation for this course has been quite significant.
+Survey responses by students at the University of Puerto Rico, Mayagüez, indicate a 78 percent rating of their learning experience as “excellent” and “good.”
 Areas surveyed include all distance and presential aspects.
 Students also demonstrated their appreciation by protecting the course in the context of the severe budget challenges faced by the university.

 Convenor of Practices of Ecosexuality: A Symposium